jpiaskowski/my_website_hugo/README.md

-Personal website for Julia Piaskowski.
-Currently housed by Netlify at https://competent-minnie.netlify.com/.
+Former personal website for Julia Piaskowski (no longer deployed).
+Current website can be found at [GitLab](https://jpiaskowski.gitlab.io/).